lokaler-kaufen/lokaler-kaufen-app/backend/README.md

 * Use `varchar` without length for string columns ([Details](https://wiki.postgresql.org/wiki/Don%27t_Do_This#Don.27t_use_varchar.28n.29_by_default)).
 * Use `@Transactional` only in the business layer
 * Don't use `Instant.now()`, `LocalDateTime.now()` etc. These are not mockable in tests.
 Use the `Clock` interface instead.
+* Don't use `Random` etc. These are not mockable in tests.
+Use the `RNG` interface instead.
 * Don't write the constructors of your Spring beans by hand, use `@RequiredArgsConstructor(access = AccessLevel.PACKAGE)`
 * When writing Spock tests, use `def` as little as possible (`def` breaks refactoring)